bingomanatee/com_admin/Readme.md

 requires ne-layout.js

-This module blends the semantic layout system, HTML5boilerlplate, and angular.js.
+The admin module provides layouts, introspection, and action instantiation for the nuby express system.